ClinchClonch/signup-forms/README.md

 This is a work in progress and is not yet complete.

 ### Major functionality remaining
-Fix validation of input fields and the checkbox, preventing button clicks unless input fields.trim().length > 1 and isChecked === true.

 Write unit tests.

 Replace the mock database json-server with a proper MongoDB setup.

 ### Minor functionality remaining
-Style the application according to design, especially move buttons to correct places and track the current active stage in the header by changing the border-bottom to another color for the active view.
+Style it by moving buttons to correct locations and track the current active stage in the header by changing the border-bottom to another color for the active view.

+Prevent users from editing the text fields in any view but the first.